Kasekopf/loop-casual/README.md

 You have everything!
 You are the shiniest star.
 This script should work great.
 ```

-### Manual Intallation
+### Manual Installation

-If you would like to make your owm modifications to the script, the recommended way is to compile and install the script manually.
+If you would like to make your own modifications to the script, the recommended way is to compile and install the script manually.

 1. Compile the script, following instructions in the [kol-ts-starter](https://github.com/docrostov/kol-ts-starter).
 2. Copy [loopgyou.ccs](KoLmafia/ccs/loopgyou.ccs) from KoLmafia/ccs to your Mafia css directory.